 - Howard County is one of the fastest growing school systems in the state of Maryland.
 County Maintenance of Effort (MOE) and state formula funding calculations, however, do not provide funding for student enrollment growth in the year of the growth, which results in underfunding for growing school systems like Howard County.
-With the expected growth of 850 new students projected in FY 2020, the HCPSS will again provide for new students without per pupil funding provided for these students.

-- A total of 206.4 new positions to support projected enrollment growth are included in this budget: 131.7 positions for Special Education and 74.7 positions for General Education.

-- With the growing crisis around students' mental health, this budget includes 34.0 new positions to support a program to address mounting concerns.
-This is the first step in a six-year implementation of the comprehensive mental health program presented in the Superintendent's Proposed Budget for FY 2020.

-- These positions include:

-- 6.0 School Social Workers

-- 3.0 Psychologists

-- 4.0 Guidance Counselors

-- 4.0 Health Assistants

-- 4.0 Nurses

-- 2.0 School Mental Health Technicians

-- 2.0 Pupil Personnel Workers

-- 2.0 Homewood Paraeducators

-- 1.0 Area Security Manager

-- 2.0 Mental Health Therapists

-- 1.0 Board Certified Behavior Analyst

-- 3.0 Behavior Support Teachers

-- Funding of \$6.8 million is included for the impact of the negotiated mid-year salary increase for FY 2019.
-In addition, a \$25.9 million placeholder is included for a FY 2020 salary increase that was negotiated pending final budget approval.

-- A total of 13.0 Special Education positions to support student growth Birth-Grade 12.
-Also, to support growing needs in this area, an increase of \$0.9 million has been included to expand Special Education contracted labor and wages.

-- The Howard County Public School System performed an internal assessment in FY 2018 that outlined \$500 million of deferred maintenance.
-This budget includes \$8.1 million to address critical issues to keep our students, staff, and community safe and healthy.

-- Increases in the cost of employee health benefits continue to comprise a significant portion of the budget.
+With the expected growth of 850 new students projected in FY 2020, the HCPSS will again provide for new students without per pupil funding provided for these students. - A total of 204.1 new positions to support projected enrollment growth are included in this budget: 131.7 positions for Special Education and 72.4 positions for General Education. - With the growing crisis around the mental health of students, the Board of Education and Superintendent's budget included plans to add 34.0 new positions to support a program to address mounting concerns.
+Due to funding constraints, the expansion of this program will experience a slower growth than anticipated.
+The first step in a multi-year implementation of the comprehensive mental health program will add the following positions: - 2.0 Mental Health Therapists - 2.0 Psychologists - 1.0 School Counselor - The Howard County Public School System is committed to attracting and retaining the highest quality staff.
+Included in this budget is the annualization of the negotiated mid-year salary increase for FY 2019 and a negotiated salary increase for FY 2020.
+All non-bargaining units received a one percent increase over FY 2019 salary. - Increases in the cost of employee health benefits continue to comprise a significant portion of the budget.
 To support our staff, an increase in General Fund contributions of \$11.1 million to the Health Fund is included in this budget.

-- This budget includes a one-time request from the County to eliminate the \$37.0 million deficit in the Health Fund.

-- An increase of \$3.8 million in Special Education nonpublic placement tuition will fully fund an area of growing need that has long been underfunded.
+Funding at this level will fully fund the budgeted expenses for FY 2020, however, it will not reduce the deficit in this fund. - An increase of \$3.4 million in Special Education nonpublic placement tuition will fully fund an area of growing need that has long been underfunded. - Transportation received an additional \$1.2 million for increasing contractual expenses.
+In addition, they received \$400 thousand from the County Council to obtain software to assist in planning for new bus routes that will assist in the redistricting process. - The County Council also provided additional funding of \$300 thousand to help pay for a \$5 a day raise to our dedicated substitutes. - To constrain the budget in light of funding challenges, there was a reduction of 144.4 positions to balance the budget.
+These positions include: - 15.0 Teacher Pool positions - 20.2 Instructional Technology Teachers - 73.0 Paraeducators - 33.2 Math, Reading, & Math Instr.
+Support Teachers - 3.0 Central Office positions